Miami (OH) vs. Buffalo NCAA Football Odds, Plays and Insights | November 9, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 58.5, is 2.0 points greater than Tuesday's over/under.
+- Buffalo's games have gone over 57 points in three of eight chances this season.

+- The two teams combine to score 58.5 points per game, 1.5 more than the over/under in this contest.

-- These two squads combine to surrender 52.7 points per game, 3.8 fewer than this contest's over/under.
+- These two squads combine to allow 52.7 points per game, 4.3 fewer than this contest's over/under.

-- The 56.5 PPG average total in Bulls games this season is equal to this game's over/under.
+- The 56.5 PPG average total in Bulls games this season is 0.5 points fewer than this game's over/under.

 Miami (OH) Stats and Trends